pierazhi/Spacecraft-Guidance-Navigation-Polimi/README.md

-Assignments and codes for the Spacecraft Guidance & Navigation course taken @ Polimi 2024/2025.
+Assignments, codes and reports for the Spacecraft Guidance & Navigation course taken @ Polimi 2024/2025.